Blonde Vs Brunette Science: More #metoo for Blondes?by Carla Clark, PhD | March 28, 2018

 Question 2: Are Blondes harassed more by strangers?
 Initial sources say YES!

 Empirical research exists on what makes blondes more attractive.
-For example, one study has shown that men (on average) judge women with blonde hair to be ‘significantly’ younger- and healthier-looking.
-Findings from other studies include blonde women being perceived as more popular and less intelligent (especially platinum blondes) than brunettes (i.e., the dumb blonde stereotype).
+For example, one study found that men (on average) judge women with blonde hair to be ‘significantly’ younger- and healthier-looking.
+Findings from other studies include blonde women being perceived as more popular and less intelligent than brunettes (i.e., the dumb blonde stereotype), especially so for platinum blondes.
 But research asking if or why blonde women are sexually harassed, abused, or assaulted more is nearly nonexistent.
 At least for peer-reviewed research.

 Although certainly not highly controlled experiments, some modern-day superwomen have come to science’s rescue with their own blonde Vs brunette experiments.